Jako/LangRouter/core/components/langrouter/docs/mkdocs/usage.md

 !!! caution
     Please don't activate the **friendly_urls_strict** MODX system setting, if you use LangRouter.
 That could cause nasty redirect loops.

+## Usage with other extras

+Some extras settings have to be changed to work well with LangRouter (and other routing plugins):

+### pThumb

+Please set the system setting `phpthumbof.cache_url` to `/`.
+Otherwise the generated thumbnail path of the snippet/output filter will contain the `{base_url}{cultureKey}` prefix, that needs an additional .htaccess rule that removes this prefix.